-The list will be ratified by the British Horseracing Authority (BHA) in September, but the early announcement of likely meetings and their dates should benefit owners and trainers, particularly those hoping to target early-season fixtures.
+The early announcement of likely meetings and their dates should benefit owners and trainers, particularly those hoping to target early-season fixtures.

 Cottenham, which for many years opened the season, has regained the curtain raiser, coming forward by two weeks and sharing the start date of Sunday, November 17, with a new venue in Devon.
 Called Dunsmore, it is on a farm near the village of Silverton to the South West of Cullompton, and should provide easy access from the M5.